 The call “Multilateral call for solutions for COVID-19 Echo Period – Life without a vaccine” is now closed.

-The call “Solutions for the next human high-impact pandemic” opened the 15th May and the Deadline for Eureka applications is the 15 July 2020.
+The call “Solutions for the next human high-impact pandemic” is now closed.

 Other related information